-Aluminium is a favoured material by many architects in tropical Malaysia.
-This versatile and sustainable material has been widely utilised in local design and architecture.
+Aluminium is a favored material by many architects in tropical Malaysia.
+This versatile and sustainable material has been widely utilized in local design and architecture.
 Whether as part of functional roofing and cladding systems or used aesthetically in exterior or interior designs, aluminium is an emerging material of choice today.

 When it comes to using aluminium as part of creative inspirations for the local market, architects believe that a key consideration lies in the local climate.
 “The local environment and climate is of prime importance in shaping up a design that suit best in that context,” says Dato’ Hew Hoi Lam JP, Principal of Akitek Supra.
 Indeed, Malaysia’s tropical climate often makes choosing durable and functional roofing materials challenging.

 For architect Leslie Tan Aik Fong from Perunding HY Chung, roof leakage is something that every architect needs to consider.
 Hence, he feels that installation technique as well as rust-proofing the roofing material is crucial.
 Apart from these considerations, aluminium’s high resistance towards chemical corrosion is a key advantage as a roofing material, according to Mr Leslie.

 To Dato’ Hew, the selection of roofing for buildings often depends on the building type and usage.
 “The roofs selected must be durable with minimal maintenance and architecturally pleasing to suit our design intention,” he says.
 As such, suitable roofing materials for local projects require careful considering of material durability, sustainability as well as versatility, and aluminium is one such material.